New evangelization: Early Church and Fathers of the Church

 Given Jesus' teachings on love, service and the Great Commission and his Resurrection from the dead, the early Christians boldly spread the Gospel, not just the Apostles but also the ordinary Christians and families all throughout the Roman Empire and in other lands.
 Like St. Paul, all the baptized felt "the duty to evangelize: 'If I preach the Gospel, this is no reason for me to boast; it is a duty for me.
 Woe to me if I do not preach the Gospel!'"

 In the second century, St. Justin taught that Christians are called not only to follow Christ in belief but also in every aspect of their conduct, including their duty to lead others to the truth.

 In the third century, Origen expanded this idea by asserting that the mission of sharing the faith is incumbent on every disciple, not just the apostles, meaning that every informed believer has an obligation to teach and guide others.

-In the fourth century, St. John Chrysostom stressed stressed that effective evangelization comes both from one’s words and from a life modeled after Christ’s teachings—an active love that cares for one’s neighbor.
+In the fourth century, St. John Chrysostom stressed that effective evangelization comes both from one’s words and from a life modeled after Christ’s teachings—an active love that cares for one’s neighbor.

 In the fourth and fifth century, St. Augustine underlined that genuine Christian charity involves guiding others to a similar love for God. while St. Gregory the Great every faithful person bears the responsibility of being a preacher by both his life and words.